ungoogled-software/ungoogled-chromium/README.md

 ## Features

-Many of ungoogled-chromium's features are small changes that may or may not last.
-As a result it is best to consult the source code for up-to-date information.
+A number of ungoogled-chromium's changes are subtle and evolve over time.
+As a result, it is best to consult the source code for complete and up-to-date information.

 ungoogled-chromium selectively borrows many of its features from the following:
 * [Debian](//tracker.debian.org/pkg/chromium-browser)